JudyXiaodanZhu/TutorWeb/README.md

 #### Index
 ![index](proposal/screenshots/index.PNG)

 * Before users login/signup, the first view they see will be the index page.
-Users can click on the top left "find tutor" icon to get to this page.
-When users login and clicks on "find tutor", they will be directed to the dashboard.
-* Before users login, the buttons on the navigation bar are "find tutor", "login" and "signup".
-When users login, the buttons will be "find tutor", "dashboard", "profile" and "logout".
+* Buttons on the navigation bar are "find tutor", "login" and "signup".
+When user are logged on, the buttons will be "find tutor", "dashboard", "profile" and "logout".

 #### Dashboard
 ![dashboard](proposal/screenshots/student-dash.PNG)

 * The dashboard has three main panels.
-The panel on the left are all the course forums this user added and the panel on the right are all the students and tutors this user connected with.
+* The panel on the left are all the course forums this user added and the panel
+* The right panel are all the students and tutors this user connected with.
 The admin user can see all users and courses on their dashboard.
-* The middle panel for the admin is just instructions to manage users.
+* The middle panel for the admin are instructions to manage users.
 For students and tutors, the middle panel allows students to post questions regarding a course or allows tutors to post time and prices to meet.

 #### Course
 ![course](proposal/screenshots/course.PNG)